 The Code in Europe

-One of the Horizon 2020 reference documents
+One of the Framework reference documents (H2020 and H-Europe)

 On 29 June 2018 Dr Wolfgang Burtscher, the European Commission’s Deputy Director-General for Research announced:

 “As a concrete step forward, I would like to inform you that the Code developed by TRUST will be soon included in the Participant Portal of Horizon 2020 as a reference document to be consulted and applied by all relevant research projects and serve as an education tool for the younger generation of researchers”.

 The TRUST Code is a reference document on the Participant Portal for Horizon 2020 and Horizon Europe.

 One of the strongest speeches at the TRUST final event was the speech of Joyce Adhiambo Odhiambo, who represented the interests of sex workers from Nairobi.
 Joyce spoke about fairness, respect, honesty and care.
 As the moderator said at the end of her speech: “The fabulous Joyce who confirms what I have always believed, which is that African women are going to end up ruling the world”.

 The speech is now available as a TRUST-video on YouTube.